Rednecks and Broomsticks: Production

 The episode was written by Kevin Curran and directed by Bob Anderson and Rob Oliver.
-The episode also guest stars Neve Campbell as Cassandra.

-This is the sponsors first commercial to the Family Guy Wheat Thins ended commercial in 2014.
+In August 2009, Fox announced that Neve Campbell would guest star as Cassandra, a Wiccan whom the townsfolk accuse of blinding them.

 Cultural references

 The title refers to the 1971 Disney film Bedknobs and Broomsticks.
 Guest star Neve Campbell is famous for starring in The Craft, a film with a similar theme to this episode.
 The way Cletus takes the family out of the frozen lake is similar to Deliverance and Misery.
 The sequence with Homer and Cletus exploring different moonshine locales, split into four different screens, is a parody of Sideways.
 Lisa is shown doing online research using a site called Wiccapedia.
 The last scene in the episode of Lisa figure skating on the frozen water is also reminiscent of the final scene in the film To Die For.
+One scene features a group of bears chained up wearing clothes, referred to as The Country Bear Jamboree.

 Reception

 In its original American broadcast, "Rednecks and Broomsticks" was viewed by an estimated 9.02 million households and received a 4.2 Nielsen rating/10 share in the 18–49 demographic.
-It was the most-watched show out of the four shows on Fox's "Animation Domination" line-up, but the second highest rated show of Animation Domination after Family Guy.
+It was the most-watched show out of the four shows on Fox's Animation Domination line-up, but the second highest rated show of Animation Domination after Family Guy.
 The show was also the fourth most watched show on Fox that week after House, The OT, and Bones while being fourth in the Adults 18–49 viewing for the week after House, The OT, and Family Guy.

-Robert Canning of IGN stated in his review "In the end, for all the small bits that worked -- Moleman operating on himself, Moe and the angry mob -- "Rednecks and Broomsticks" was just too bland to be worthwhile.".
+Robert Canning of IGN stated in his review "In the end, for all the small bits that worked -- Moleman operating on himself, Moe and the angry mob -- 'Rednecks and Broomsticks' was just too bland to be worthwhile.".

 Emily VanDerWerff of The A.V.
 Club gave the episode A− praising the Sideways parody saying "a.) arose naturally from the story and b.) was all about moonshine, which is never not funny.".